rbrtpublic1/BC-Javascript-Password-Generator/README.md

 ### Acknowledgments

-* Thank you to M. Nunez for the late-hour consultation!
+* Thank you to M.N. for the late-hour consultation!